 Here's an example of a winning poster I found on Pinterest.

-If you're not sure where to start looking, consider calling your local paper or D.A.R.E officer to see if they have any information.
+If you're unsure where to start looking, consider calling your local paper or D.A.R.E officer to see if they have any information.
 Many times these individuals can lead you in the right direction.

 If your community doesn’t have one of these, create your own!
 Be sure to give your students clear parameters and use a rubric to judge.
 You can even ask your campus art teacher if he or she wants to get involved.